What are Dark Circles?

 In general, dark circles are quite easy to deal with.
 Most women simply opt to put a few dabs of concealer on the dark circles to minimize the discoloration and to help make their face look a bit brighter.
 It all really depends on how bad the dark circles are, as some make the effort to layer on foundation, concealer and powder to counteract dark circles.
 If the cause of the dark circles is simply the lack of sleep, then the best solution is to just make up for the sleep that you lost.
 Sleep, in combination with drinking lots of water and making sure that you use a good eye cream will do wonders for the skin around the eyes in terms of helping it recover.

 It is a fact that most, of not all persons in this world will have to contend with dark circles around the eyes a few times in their lifetime.
 This is why it is important to keep yourselves informed when it comes to the causes and treatments for this skin issue.
 Apart from the treatments and quick fixes that were previously mentioned, the best and probably most overlooked course of action is prevention.
 This means having a solid skin care regimen, which you start doing at an early age, having a healthy lifestyle and sleeping well.
-This is the proactive approach to take care of the skin around the eyes, which can help prevent dark circles and delay the signs of skin damage.
+This is the proactive approach to take care of the skin around the eyes, which can help prevent under eye dark circles and delay the signs of skin damage.